 I found over a dozen verses which command honouring, respecting and obeying your father and mother, with both the father and mother always mentioned together.

-I had anticipated that in Bible times, when the culture was predominantly patriarchal, the Old Testament authors – even more so that the New Testament authors – might have written verses that just mentioned honouring and obeying the father – leaving out the mother.
-However it seems that under the inspiration of the Holy Spirit, they were careful to always include honouring and obeying the mother as well.
+I had anticipated that in Bible times when the culture was predominantly patriarchal, the Old Testament authors, even more so than the New Testament authors, might have written verses that just mentioned honouring and obeying the father, leaving out the mother.
+However, it seems that under the inspiration of the Holy Spirit, they were careful to always include honouring and obeying the mother as well.

-I then decided to look at the book of Proverbs because I knew that there were verses there about heeding a father’s teaching.
+I then decided to look at the book of Proverbs because I knew there were verses there about heeding a father’s teaching.
 Again I was surprised.
-While I did find two passages about paying attention to the father’s instruction with no mention of the mother, I found two others which included the mother’s teaching also:
+While I did find two passages about paying attention to a father’s instruction with no mention of the mother, I found two others which included a mother’s teaching also:

 “Listen, my son, to your father’s instruction and do not forsake your mother’s teaching.”
 Proverbs 1:8-9

 “My son, keep your father’s commands and do not forsake your mother’s teaching.”
 Proverbs 6:20